 Mean score of companies in the Media Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Netflix reported total carbon emissions of approximately 843,107,000 kg CO2e.
-This figure includes 25,790,000 kg CO2e from Scope 1 emissions, 30,303,000 kg CO2e from Scope 2 emissions, and a significant 1,658,095,000 kg CO2e from Scope 3 emissions.
-Netflix has set ambitious climate commitments, aiming for a 46.2% absolute reduction in Scope 1 and 2 emissions by 2030, using 2019 levels as a baseline.
-Additionally, the company has pledged to reduce Scope 3 emissions by 55% per million USD of value added within the same timeframe.
-These targets align with the latest climate science, ensuring that their internal reductions contribute to limiting global warming to no more than 1.5°C. Furthermore, Netflix is committed to achieving net zero emissions by 2050, matching any remaining emissions from 2022 onwards through investments in verified natural climate solutions and the destruction of super pollutants like methane.
-This comprehensive approach underscores Netflix's dedication to sustainability and its role in addressing climate change.
+This figure includes 25,790,000 kg CO2e from Scope 1 emissions, 30,303,000 kg CO2e from Scope 2 emissions (location-based), and a significant 1,658,095,000 kg CO2e from Scope 3 emissions.
+This represents a notable decrease from 2022, where total emissions were about 1,146,221,000 kg CO2e, with Scope 1 at 59,388,000 kg CO2e, Scope 2 at 41,411,000 kg CO2e, and Scope 3 at 2,197,822,000 kg CO2e.
+Netflix has set ambitious climate commitments, aiming for a 46% absolute reduction in Scope 1 and Scope 2 emissions by 2030, using 2019 as the baseline year.
+Additionally, the company targets a 55% reduction in Scope 3 emissions per million USD of value added within the same timeframe.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are classified as consistent with the reductions necessary to limit global warming to 1.5°C. Looking towards the long term, Netflix has committed to achieving net zero emissions by 2050.
+This commitment includes matching remaining emissions from 2022 onwards through investments in verified natural climate solutions and the destruction of super pollutants, such as methane.
+Overall, Netflix's climate strategy reflects a proactive approach to reducing its carbon footprint while supporting global net zero goals.

 Access structured emissions data, company-specific emission factors, and source documents